AleDiass/Api-login-register-Tests/README.md

     - sqlite3

 - #####  How to Use:
 - Forks or Clone this Repository and Open the Server with node
+- Install Project Dependencies with Yarn install or npm install
 - Open your Insomnia or Postman and send Request In Json Like the Exemples :
    - ###### Login : Route "http://localhost:3000/login"
             Method:Post